 The Certificate in College Teaching Program is a 10-credit curriculum.
-It encompasses the 3-credit course IA 697a Learner-Centered Teaching, one or more elective courses of a total of 3 credits, and the 4-credit course IA 694a Instructional Practicum.
-The program can be completed in a minimum of 2 semesters (IA 697a is a prerequisite for IA 694a), and in up to 4 years.
+It encompasses the 2-credit course IA 697a Learner-Centered Teaching, the 2-credit course IA 697b Using Technology in Teaching, one or more elective courses of a total of 3 credits, and the 3-credit course IA 697p College Teaching Practice.
+The program can be completed in a minimum of 2 semesters (IA 697a and IA 697b are prerequisites for IA 697p), and in up to 4 years.
 Most students complete the program in 2 to 3 semesters.

 Students are strongly encouraged to complete the curriculum in the following manner:

-- Enroll in a minimum of 3 credits of elective coursework (may be concurrent with enrollment in IA 697a or IA 694a).
+- Enroll in a minimum of 3 credits of elective coursework (may be concurrent with enrollment in IA 697a, b, or p).

 Please note!
 A new curriculum will be enacted starting fall semester 2018: New Curriculum Overview.